Got7: 2018: Eyes On You, second world tour, THE New Era, and Present: You

 On February 4, Got7 was selected as a global ambassador for luxury brand Shinsegae Duty Free.

 On March 9, Got7 was appointed honorary ambassador for Korea's National Fire Agency.

 On March 12, the group had their comeback through their eighth EP entitled Eyes On You.
 The title track "Look" is co-composed and co-written by Jay B, with the other members contributing to the album as well.
 Following the release of the album, "Look" topped major real time charts in South Korea, becoming their most successful track on music charts since debut.
 The album also topped the iTunes international album charts in twenty countries and the Hanteo's daily chart on March 12 for physical album sales.
 "Look" entered the Gaon Download Chart in third, while Eyes on You topped the physical album shipments chart for the week from March 11 through 17.
 The album also debuted on Billboard World Albums Chart at number 2.
 Eyes on You sold over 300,000 copies in South Korea and was certified platinum by Gaon Chart and the Korean Music Content Association (KMCA).
-In the same month, Got7 has collaborated with global sport brand Adidas through a special performance video of the title song of Got7's new album Eyes On You, "Look", to commemorate the release of the new album.
+In the same month, Got7 has collaborated with global sport brand Adidas through a special performance video of the title song of Got7's new album Eyes On You, "Look," to commemorate the release of the new album.
 Also, Adidas opened a special pop-up store under the name of '7 Eye-catching Adicolors' at Times Square in Seoul for 4 days and held various events.

 In April, Got7 was appointed as a global ambassador of Korean beauty brand The Face Shop across 28 countries.

-On May 4–6, Got7 kicked off their 2018 Eyes On You World Tour in Seoul.
+On May 4 to 6, Got7 kicked off their 2018 Eyes On You World Tour in Seoul.
 The tour dates continued throughout the summer selling out shows in Asia, Europe, North America, and South America.
 While touring the United States, Got7 became the first K-pop group to perform at Brooklyn's Barclays Center.

 Throughout May and June Got7 simultaneously held a tour in Japan while on their world tour titled "Got7 Japan Fan Connecting Hall Tour 2018: THE New Era" in support of their Japanese single "THE New Era", which was released on June 20.
 The single topped the Oricon charts placing number one on the daily charts and on Billboard Japan.

 On September 17, Got7 released their third studio album entitled Present: You.
 Following the release of the album, title track "Lullaby" topped major real time charts in South Korea.
 While promoting the album, Got7 became the third male group to hold a comeback show on Mnet through their television channel, Facebook, and YouTube.
 The "Got7 Comeback Show" aired two hours after the album was released.
 Present: You was certified platinum by Gaon Chart on November 8, 2018, after selling over 250,000 copies.

 On September 21, Got7 was selected as a new model for global sport brand Adidas Originals.